-As a "trained" pilot with enthusiasm for steering, I am just right in the 2.4mR.
-Because here you can do everything alone.
+As a "trained" bowman with enthusiasm for steering, I'm just right in the 2.4mR.
+Because here you can do everything by yourself.

-In 2012 I sailed for the first time at Kiel Week after decades of experience alongside my “regular” class of pirate in a folk boat, in a conger, in a dyas, in a H-boat or in a variant.
-Even if the foot control and the many adjustment options are different and first have to get used to it: the basic sailing is no different in the 2.4.
+In 2012 I sailed with it for the first time at the Kieler Woche after decades of experience in addition to my “regular” class pirate in the folk boat, in the conger, in the dyas, in the H-boat or in the Varianta.
+Even if the foot control and the many adjustment options are different and have to be used to first, the basic sailing is no different in the 2.4.

 It's not my thing to pull a cord every half hour on a large crewed yacht.
 In the 2.4, you have to pull mainsheet, jib sheet, barber hauler, mast controller, backstay and so on every second.